 Brazil is a safe destination for tourists.

 Often, Brazil´s reputation is exaggerated in the media and by the public, especially when it comes to crime and the safety of foreigners and tourists.
-Parts of Brazil do have high crime rates, but in general, if you stick to some essential information, you should have no more problems with personal safety in Brazil, than you would have in other tourist destinations.
+Parts of Brazil do have high crime rates, but in general, if you stick to good travel advice for Brazil, you should have no more problems with personal safety in Brazil, than you would have in other tourist destinations.
 On most occasions, tourists will not encounter any crime, even if they do, in most cases it is petty crime like pickpocketing.

 Personal Safety in Brazil